Home

 Related article: Familial aggregation

-The Th1 pathogens, which cause most chronic diseases, are slow-growing, accumulating over the course of decades.
+Pathogens that grow slowly and accumulate over the course of decades may play a strong role in many chronic diseases.
 These bacteria are transmitted in a variety of ways: mother to fetus, sperm to embryo, and among families and social groups.
 Particular patient groups without the benefit of a fully functioning immune system, specifically newborn infants, people who already have illnesses, and the elderly, are uniquely susceptible to pathogens.

-A mother's was once considered to be sterile but studies show that chronic pathogens persist in the endometrium.
-Eighteen different taxa of microbes were recently identified in the amniotic fluid of women who gave birth prematurely.2 Mycobacterium tuberculosis and influenza have been shown to cross the placental barrier.3 4 Infection with Shigella has been proposed as an explanation for the etiopathogenesis of endometriosis5 and invasion of the endometrium by bacteria has been implicated in implantation failure, spontaneous abortion, and preterm birth.6
+A mother's womb was once considered to be sterile but studies show that chronic pathogens persist in the endometrium.
+Eighteen different taxa of microbes were recently identified in the amniotic fluid of women who gave birth prematurely.7) Mycobacterium tuberculosis and influenza have been shown to cross the placental barrier.8) 9) Infection with Shigella has been proposed as an explanation for the etiopathogenesis of endometriosis10) and invasion of the endometrium by bacteria has been implicated in implantation failure, spontaneous abortion, and preterm birth.11)

-The amniotic fluid of women who deliver pre-term infants (who tend to be less healthy) has been found to contain greater numbers of bacteria than those who deliver at term.
-According to the authors, the data they gathered “supports a causal relationship” between the bacteria and the early pregnancies.7
+The amniotic fluid of women not in labor (with intact membranes) has traditionally been considered to be free of bacteria based on studies using cultivation techniques.12) But women who deliver pre-term infants (who tend to be less healthy) has been found to contain greater numbers of bacteria than those who deliver at term.
+According to the authors, the data they gathered “supports a causal relationship” between the bacteria and the early pregnancies.13)

 A person’s age at the time of infection — from intrauterine [occurring within the uterus] or perinatal (the time period surrounding birth), through childhood and adolescence, to adulthood and the elder years — may further influence the risk for chronic outcome.